 My initial plan was to book directly with Vivaldi and make use of their free shuttle, but then I found a deal with Trazy, which is cheaper and all the admin is done for you.

-For 72 000 Won ($68), Trazy offers a full-day ski package which includes transport for Seoul, a lift ticket as well as ski equipment and clothing rental.
+For 70 000 Won ($58), Trazy offers full day ski package which includes transport for Seoul, a lift ticket as well as ski equipment and clothing rental.
 All of this is arranged by the Trazy team which saves you the stress of having to find your way around the ski park in search of the various ticket offices or gear outlets.
-Klook also offers great packages so be sure to check them our aswell.

 Vivaldi Ski Equipment And Gear Rental